sigasi/sigasi_insights/content/manual/rules/verilog_style.md

 Sigasi Studio has a number of checks on Verilog coding style.

+## Empty loops and conditional branches

+While occasionally intended, this construction is confusing, and often the result of a typo.
+Sigasi will flag a warning if an empty block is found (rule 1).
+In RTL code for synthesis, empty conditional branches in sequential code can cause unwanted latches generation.
+There may be a couple of reasons why an empty block is present in your code:

+* It is an unintentional omission, and should be fixed to prevent an unexpected behavior.
+* Some functionality is not yet, or never will be, supported.
+In this case a $fatal (or similar) system task should be called.
+* It is intentionally blank.
+In this case a comment should explain the reason.

 ## File name does not match design unit

 It is recommended that the base name of the filename is the same as the name of the design unit (e.g. module) in the file (rule 17).
 Sigasi Studio flags a warning if that is not the case.